-Replace Vestibule and Stairwell Cabinet Unit Heaters
+Replace Vestibule Cabinet Unit Heaters

-The current electric heaters located at each exterior door and in each stairwell are original to the building's 1980 construction and do not function properly.
+The current electric heaters located at each exterior door are original to the building's 1980 construction and do not function properly.
 These units, when enabled to heat in the cooler months, operate at 100% capacity, making the vestibules stifling hot during the winter.
 This expensive heat that is generated with costly electricity is wasted each time someone enters or leaves the building.
+New heaters will be installed with thermostats to enable heat to maintain a set temperature in the entry way.